theodelrieu/playground/docs/docs/important-notions.md

 void f(UnsignedIntegral i){}
 ```

 It works...
-Now imagine what you have to write when you want to make sure a type support equality/inequality operators.
+Now just imagine what you have to write when you want to make sure a type support equality/inequality operators.

 #### Embracing concepts